bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 [visual-star-search](https://github.com/nelstrom/vim-visual-star-search)
 plugin).

-Note, I am **not** proclaiming my helpers as best-in-class, rather they should be viewed as a _resource of possibilities_.
+Note, I am **not** proclaiming these helpers as best-in-class, rather they should be viewed as a _resource of possibilities_.

 ## Prerequisites